Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 This option offers moisture-wicking and anti-microbial properties that helps keep the fabric odor-free.
 It is lightweight and breathable with long sleeves and a high neck to prevent burns on your chest and arms.

-Some users say it fits a little smaller than the advertised size.
+Some users say it fits a little smaller than expected.

-Polyester and spandex material makes the shirt very stretchy.
-Minimal seams help prevent rashes.
-Slim fit design.
+Polyester and spandex material makes the fabric very stretchy while the minimal-seam construction helps prevent rashes.
+Slim-fit design.
 Sizes from small to 4-XL with tall sizes available.
-16 color choices.

-These shirts tend to run a little large, so consider going a size down.
+These tend to run a little large, so consider going a size down.